IGVF-DACC/igvf-python-client/docs/IgvfApi.md

 List items in the Software collection.

-Collection endpoint that accepts various query parameters to filter, sort, and paginate Software items.
+Collection endpoint that accepts various query parameters to filter and sort Software items.
 Supports filtering on fields within Software items.

 ### Example